 LEOH Service Projects

 The goal of LEOH Service Projects is to assist those in need in our surrounding communities.
 Projects are selected based on needs identified by a non-profit organization.
-Assistance can be in the form of donated items, as well as monetary donations.
-The organization and its needs are generally communicated to LEOH members at the beginning of the LEOH Spring or Fall session, so that donations can be accepted each week that LEOH is in session.
+Assistance can be in the form of donated items, and/or monetary donations.
+The organization and its needs are generally communicated to LEOH members at the beginning of a LEOH session, so that donations can be accepted each week that LEOH is in session.
 Please see below for brief descriptions of previous projects, and click on available links for photos and more information.

 The Seafarer Christmas Shoebox initiative aids seafarers docked at our Port of Houston or at sea during the holidays.
 These seafarers appreciate gifts of needed/desired items during the holiday season, when they are far from home and loved ones.
+Click on the following link to view photos of the project!
 Service Project – Fall 2024 – LEOH

 The HAWC (Houston Area Women’s Center) assists survivors of sexual and domestic abuse.
 Generous LEOH members donated needed clothing items plus monetary donations.
 Service Project – Spring 2024 – LEOH